davido/gerrit-buildbot-plugin/src/main/resources/Documentation/config-buildbot.md

 `project.NAME.reviewerGroupName`
 :       Group name for `positive_review` trigger strategy.
 For this strategy this
         option is mandatory.
 For all other strategies this option is ignored.

+`project.NAME.buildbotUserGroupName`
+:       Project specific group name for buildbot user group.
+If missing, the `user.buildbotUserGroupName` used.
+Optionaly.

 `project.NAME.branch`
 :       Branch name to restrict the build triggering to.
 Optionally.